-- Patients who cannot take antidepressant drugs or who have not been helped by drug therapy
+- People who cannot take antidepressant drugs or who have not been helped by drug therapy

-- Patients with major depression with psychotic or catatonic features
+- People with major depression with psychotic or catatonic features

-- Elderly patients who are psychotic and depressed
+- Older people who are psychotic and depressed

-- Young patients who fit the adult criteria for ECT
+- Young people who fit the adult criteria for ECT

 In general, hospitalization is not necessary.
 ECT involves the following steps:

-- The patient receives a muscle relaxant and short-acting anesthetic.
+- People receive a muscle relaxant and short-acting anesthetic.